Ixcatl/fables_novasophonia/docs/core/equipment.rst

 Stored Techniques
 ----------
-An arcane focus can contain spells and arts for use, as if its Quality value were Technique slots.
+An arcane focus can contain spells and arts for use, as if its Quality were Technique slots.
 A stored weapon art can be performed using the arcane focus, even if it is not the correct weapon type, but cannot be performed with other weapons unless prepared in a normal Technique slot.

 Any stored techniques vanish if the character unattunes the focus or dies; however, an attuned focus can be used by another character to perform contained techniques, while the attuned character maintains the connection.